 So, your CV should be made up of 4 clear sections:

-- Skills: In this section, you should list any language skills, computer skills or additional qualifications that you have.
-Remember to describe your level of proficiency for each skills listed.
+Skills: In this section, you should list any language skills, computer skills or additional qualifications that you have.
+Remember to describe your level of proficiency for each skill listed.

 For our free CV templates, check out our CV Handbook Article.